dextritus/CarND-Kidnapped-Vehicle-Project/README.md

 * ```num_particles``` are resampled with replacement according to the weights obtained previously
 * the best particle is used as the best possible car location

 A number of 30 particles is used in this project.
+This results in a final RMS for x, y, and heading of **(0.133, 0.130, 0.004)**.
 A higher number of particles can decrease the RMS error of the heading and x and y coordinates, however the computational time increases.
 Furthermore, a larger number of particles could be required if the map and/or the motion of the vehicle becomes more complex.